- First Description

 - Treatment and Course of Microscopic Polyangiitis

 The first description of a patient with the illness now known as microscopic polyangiitis (MPA) appeared in the European literature in the 1920s.
 The concept of this disease as a condition that is separate from polyarteritis nodosa (PAN) and other forms of vasculitis did not begin to take root in medical thinking, however, until the late 1940s.
 Even today, some confusing terms for MPA (e.g., “microscopic poly arteritis nodosa ” rather than “microscopic poly angiitis ”) persist in the medical literature.
 Confusion regarding the proper nomenclature of this disease led to references to “microscopic polyarteritis nodosa” and “hypersensitivity vasculitis” for many years.
-In 1994, The Chapel Hill Consensus Conference recognized MPA as its own entity, distinguishing it in a classification scheme clearly from PAN, Wegener’s Granulomatosis (WG), cutaneous leukocytoclastic angiitis (CLA), and other diseases with which MPA has been confused with through the years.
+In 1994, The Chapel Hill Consensus Conference recognized MPA as its own entity, distinguishing it in a classification scheme clearly from PAN, granulomatosis with polyangiitis (GPA, formerly Wegener’s), cutaneous leukocytoclastic angiitis (CLA), and other diseases with which MPA has been confused with through the years.

 Much of the explanation for the difficulty in separating MPA from other forms of vasculitis has stemmed from the numerous areas of overlap of MPA with other diseases.
-MPA, PAN, WG, CLA, the Churg-Strauss syndrome, and other disorders all share a variety of features but possess sufficient differences as to justify separate classifications.
+MPA, PAN, GPA, and CLA and other disorders all share a variety of features but possess sufficient differences as to justify separate classifications.

 Who gets Microscopic Polyangiitis?
 A typical patient